alperenozil/RssAndroidAppKotlin/README.md

 and how the project grows over time as seen in your commit history.

-The project can be found at `https://gitlab.com/fairphone/rss-android-app.git`
+The project can be found at `https://gitlab.com/fairphone/rss-android-app-kotlin.git`

-Please fork the project in gitlab, and then clone it from the fork using the following command:
+Please clone the repository from gitlab using the following command:
-`git clone git@gitlab.fairphone.software:YOUR_USERNAME/RssAndroidApp.git`
+`git clone git@gitlab.com:fairphone/rss-android-app-kotlin.git`

-Or create a new branch with the following name:
+Then create a new branch with the following name:
 `assignment/[YOUR_USERNAME]` and push all your changes to that branch

 ## Rss feed